A few years ago, a couple of law professors surveyed practicing lawyers and judges on the quality of legal writing from new lawyers. The results?

 Develop a theme for your brief

 Again, conceptualize your reader: a busy, overworked judge (and clerks) who has a hundred other briefs to look at after yours.
 They do not have the time for deep contemplation of your brief.
-As such, you need a central theme which suffuses every part of your brief.
+You need a central theme which suffuses every part of your brief.

-Simple and to-the-point, while also being incredibly evocative.
+Simple, to-the-point, and incredibly evocative.
 The question effectively frames the matter presented before the Court in such a fashion as to be persuasive even before the brief has been read.
-The brief then consistently reinforces the message from the question presented.
+The brief consistently reinforces the message that arose from the question presented.

 Use CRAC to analyze legal issues